How-to

 - Warning — the detector's primary threshold tripped

-- Critical — threshold exceeded by 3× or novel condition (e.g. new-traffic ASN from a type we expect clean traffic from)
+- Critical — threshold exceeded by 3× or a novel condition (e.g. new-traffic ASN from a type we expect clean traffic from)

 Severity is shown as a coloured left-rail on the Alerts list and as a pill on the detail page.